atharvarockx/hacklytics/README.md

 ## Overview

-Fin Buzz takes your complex bank statements and makes them easy to understand.
+FinBuzz takes your complex bank statements and makes them easy to understand.
 By structuring unstructured data, our platform allows users to quickly analyze expenses, detect anomalies, and uncover trends—all in a user-friendly interface.

 ---